torombolo17/E-discovery-Blog/README.md

 Bear in mind that when we are working with acquisition on digital evidence we may use software tools or hardware tools.
 The hardware tools used are usually write blockers.
 Write blockers prevent that when the expert is making a copy of the device with the evidence wrirtes on it by accident. _Logicube_ and _Wibetech_ are hardware tools that provide a write block function. _FTK_, and _EnCase_ are tools that have multiple uses.
 Tools like these will be mentiones later on, since thet not only serve as acquisition tools, but they also have functions like verification, search, reporting, etc.

 ## Preservation
 Preservation is the process of creating a chain of custody for every piece of digital evidence.
 The chain of custody is a document stating when, who, and how data was handled since before the evidence is collected until the evidence is returned to the owner or destroyed.If the chain of custody is broken, the validity of the evidence can be questioned.
 The chain of custody should also include detailed notes on how the evidence was handled.
 Although the chain of custody could be kept on a piece of paper there are tools that help organize the events in a better way.
+Some of these tools are
 * Microsoft Office (<https://products.office.com/es-mx/home>)
 * Google Documents (<https://www.google.com/docs/about/>)
 * Apple Pages (<https://www.apple.com/lae/pages/>)